You are here: Home > Section on Neuronal Connectivity

 - Ian Meinertzhagen, PhD, DSc, Dalhousie University, Halifax, Canada

-- Ward F. Odenwald, PhD, Neural Cell-Fate Determinants Section, NINDS, Bethesda, MD
+- Ward F. Odenwald, PhD, Laboratory of Neurochemistry, NINDS, Bethesda, MD

 - Nishith Pandya, BA, Division of Biomedical Imaging Research Services Section, CIT, NIH, Bethesda, MD